Steve Stephens: ‘At This Point He Can Be A Lot Of Places,’ Police Say

 “We want to communicate to him that we know who he is and that he will eventually be caught and that were saying to him, that he need not do any more harm to anybody.
 To any innocent people.
 And that whatever concerns and problems he is having, were here to have a conversation with him.”

-If the public has any information, to please call 9-11 and provide any tips.
+If the public has any information, please call 911 and provide any tips.

-The Chief of Cleveland police department said he’s been “on it” and conducted operations since it’s happened yesterday at 2:00 p.m.
+The chief of Cleveland police department said he’s been “on it” and conducted operations since it happened yesterday at 2 p.m.
 The chief said he does not know Steve’s current physical or mental condition.

 “We’re asking the public to remain vigilant, we’re asking the public to go about their day but be careful.
 We’re also asking you if you see anything resembling that vehicle… to give us a call…”